Masters in Human Services on Campus Programs General Information

 There are different types of Masters in Human Services programs and degrees that students seeking to understand and work with individuals, families and communities in a variety of potential careers with a service-oriented focus might choose from.
 Human Services is an interdisciplinary field that incorporates social science topics and methods of meeting human needs through an applied knowledge base.

-Potential Reasons to Study Human Services in a Campus Master’s Program
+Potential Reasons to Study a Masters in Human Services on Campus Program

 If you enjoy group settings, want an opportunity to interact with your professors and network with your classmates, earning your masters degree in Human Services on campus may be a rewarding experience.